tahmi123/crypto-sine-waver/README.md

 # Crypto-sine-waver

-Crypto_sine_waver/crypto-sine-waver is a Python library for dealing with cryptography(secure encryption and decryption).
+Crypto_sine_waver is a Python library for dealing with cryptography(secure encryption and decryption).

 ## Installation